LTUMC Hospitality – Purpose, Roles and Procedures

 - The Chair should monitor cleanliness and condition of items used for Hospitality and if necessary, get a volunteer to take tablecloths, dish towels/linens home for washing while returning them in time for the next Sunday.

-Role and Procedures for the Hospitality Volunteer:
+Role and Procedures for the Hospitality Volunteer for Coffee Hour:

 - Hospitality volunteers can sign up in the Fellowship Hall and request a specific date to volunteer, or alternatively, they can let the Hospitality Chair, or the Church Administrator know of a specific date for which they would like to volunteer.